 Properties describe a value to any desired degree of detail.
 SIM includes dynamic properties e.g. Officer.BondJ or Sales, Asia, HK, Entity.WongAndCo.
 In this way the short and simple "chart of accounts" can handle any degree of detail or complexity.
 People, Entity, Address, and Contact details are held in the database just once but can be referenced as properties, with any edits to the DB values flowing through to wherever that property is used.

 The property system is flexible and open ended e.g. there is no 40 Directors limit as in UK-GAAP and UK-IFRS, or for anything else.
-(The limits still apply, of course, when outputting XBBRL for a given taxonomy, but there are no limits within SIM itself.)
+(The limits still apply, of course, when outputting XBRL for a given taxonomy, but there are no limits within SIM itself.)

 There are two forms of dynamic property to replace XBRL tuples or typed dimensions and the X for extensibility of XBRL.
 There is no need to start trying to think in terms of n dimensional hypercubes (huh?) as with XBRL.
 Just attach whatever properties are needed or desired to describe a particular value (within controlled limits as per the BRO's knowledge), and Braiins via SIM sorts it all out.